gabrieltorresgamez/gabocutter/{{cookiecutter.project_name}}/README.md

 ### 2. Set Up Your Development Environment

-Then, install the environment and the pre-commit hooks with
+Then, install the environment with

 ```bash
 make install
 ```

-This will also generate your `uv.lock` file
+This will also generate your `uv.lock` file.
+You should commit and push this file.

 You are now ready to start development on your project!
-The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.
+The CI/CD pipeline will be triggered everytime you push to the `main` branch.

+## Structure

+    ├── .github
+    │   ├── actions        <- Github Actions configuration.
+    │   └── workflows      <- Github Actions workflows.
+    │
+    ├── {{cookiecutter.project_name}} <- Source code for use in this project.
+    ├── data
+    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   └── raw            <- The original, immutable data dump.
+    │
+    ├── docs               <- MkDocs documentation for the project.
+    ├── models             <- Modelcheckpoints, model predictions, metrics, and model summaries.
+    ├── notebooks          <- Jupyter notebooks or Quarto Markdown Notebooks.
+    │                         Naming convention is a number (for ordering) and a short `-` │                         delimited description, e.g. `00-example.qmd`.
+    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── tests              <- Unit tests for the project.
+    ├── .gitignore         <- Files to be ignored by git.
+    ├── Dockerfile         <- Dockerfile for the Docker image.
+    ├── LICENSE            <- MIT License.
+    ├── Makefile           <- Makefile with commands like `make install` or `make test`.
+    ├── pyproject.toml     <- Package build configuration.
+    └── README.md          <- The top-level README for this project.